georgewlkly/georgewlkly.github.io/books/the-intelligence-multiplier/index.md

 decisions that matter.
 Readers who apply this framework don't just work more efficiently.
 They develop the strategic instincts, habits, and confidence to lead in conditions that would have overwhelmed the planning methods of a decade ago.
-This is how leaders stop managing complexity and start outthinking it.
+This is how leaders stop managing complexity and start outthinking it. {% endcomment %}